-- A. The waiver does not affect any other student for the duration of the continuation agreement - B. Without the waiver the student will not have the ability to participate in his/hers sport or activity for the next academic year, or until they attend their chosen high school. - C. The waiver does not violate MSHSL rules, guidelines or charter for Sacred Heart and member schools.
+- A. The waiver does not affect any other student for the duration of the continuation agreement - B. Without the waiver the student will not have the ability to participate in his/hers sport or activity for the next academic

 D. The student athlete must have been invited by the school athletic director or coach to tryout or participate in the sport or activity.